jdrew1303/xa-arch/README.md

 Xalgorithms Alliance aligns with both the demand-side perspective of The Free Software Definition (i.e. user freedoms), and the supply-side perspective of The Open Source Software Definition (i.e. developer methodologies).

-The intellectual rights section of the Xalgorithms Alliance Accession Agreement (XAAA) is adapted from the Fedora Project Contributor Agreement, Version 2015-02-03: https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement?rd=Legal:FPCA  Our common objective is to ensure that contributions have the desired free/libre/open licensing terms without requiring intellectual rights assignment.
-The XAAA is found at: https://www.xalgorithms.org/about-us/membership/
+The intellectual rights section of the [Xalgorithms Alliance Accession Agreement](https://www.xalgorithms.org/about-us/membership/) (XAAA) is adapted from the [Fedora Project Contributor Agreement, Version 2015-02-03](https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement?rd=Legal:FPCA)  Our common objective is to ensure that contributions have the desired free/libre/open licensing terms without requiring intellectual rights assignment.

 In summary, when a committer submits an unlicensed contribution to this project, Xalgorithms Alliance relies on the following default licenses:
 * [Apache 2.0 or a more recent version](https://www.apache.org/licenses/LICENSE-2.0)